Maldives: Ancient history and settlement

-The Mahāvaṃsa (300 BCE) has records of people from Sri Lanka emigrating to the Maldives.
-Assuming that cowrie shells come from the Maldives, historians believe that there may have been people living in the Maldives during the Indus Valley civilisation (3300–1300 BCE).
-A number of artefacts show the presence of Hinduism in the country before the Islamic period.
+The Mahāvaṃsa (300 BCE) has records of people from Sri Lanka emigrating to Maldives.
+Assuming that cowrie shells come from Maldives, historians believe that there may have been people living in Maldives during the Indus Valley civilisation (3300–1300 BCE).
+Several artefacts show the presence of Hinduism in the country before the Islamic period.

-According to the book Kitāb fi āthār Mīdhu al-qādimah (كتاب في آثار ميذو القديمة) (On the Ancient Ruins of Meedhoo), written in the 17th century in Arabic by Allama Ahmed Shihabuddine (Allama Shihab al-Din) of Meedhoo in Addu Atoll, the first settlers of the Maldives were people known as Dheyvis.
+According to the book Kitāb fi āthār Mīdhu al-qādimah (كتاب في آثار ميذو القديمة) (On the Ancient Ruins of Meedhoo), written in the 17th century in Arabic by Allama Ahmed Shihabuddine (Allama Shihab al-Din) of Meedhoo in Addu Atoll, the first settlers of Maldives were people known as Dheyvis.
 They came from the Kalibanga in India.
 The time of their arrival is unknown but it was before Emperor Asoka's kingdom in 269–232 BCE.
-Shihabuddin's story tallies remarkably well with the recorded history of South Asia and that of the copperplate document of the Maldives known as Loamaafaanu.
+Shihabuddin's story tallies remarkably well with the recorded history of South Asia and that of the copperplate document of Maldives known as Loamaafaanu.

-The Maapanansa, the copper plates on which recorded the history of the first Kings of the Maldives from the Solar Dynasty, were lost quite early on.
+The ancient history of Maldives is told in copperplates, ancient scripts carved on coral artefacts, traditions, language, and different ethnicities of Maldivians.
+The Maapanansa, the copper plates on which were recorded the history of the first Kings of Maldives from the Solar Dynasty, were lost quite early on.

 A 4th-century notice written by Ammianus Marcellinus (362 CE) speaks of gifts sent to the Roman emperor Julian by a deputation from the nation of Divi.
 The name Divi is very similar to Dheyvi who were the first settlers of Maldives.

-The ancient history of the Maldives is told in copperplates, ancient scripts carved on coral artefacts, traditions, language and different ethnicities of Maldivians.

 The first Maldivians did not leave any archaeological artefacts.
 Their buildings were probably built of wood, palm fronds, and other perishable materials, which would have quickly decayed in the salt and wind of the tropical climate.
 Moreover, chiefs or headmen did not reside in elaborate stone palaces, nor did their religion require the construction of large temples or compounds.

 Comparative studies of Maldivian oral, linguistic, and cultural traditions confirm that the first settlers were people from the southern shores of the neighbouring Indian subcontinent, including the Giraavaru people, mentioned in ancient legends and local folklore about the establishment of the capital and kingly rule in Malé.

 A strong underlying layer of Dravidian and North Indian cultures survives in Maldivian society, with a clear Elu substratum in the language, which also appears in place names, kinship terms, poetry, dance, and religious beliefs.
 The North Indian system was brought by the original Sinhalese from Sri Lanka.
 Malabar and Pandya seafaring culture led to the settlement of the Islands by Tamil and Malabar seafarers.

-The Maldive Islands were mentioned in Ancient Sangam Tamil Literature as "Munneer Pazhantheevam" or "Older Islands of Three Seas".